We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Reducing or cutting out these foods can help alleviate cramps and decrease tension.
 Try soothing (caffeine-free) ginger or mint teas or hot water flavored with lemon instead.
-If you need a sugar fix, snack on fruits like strawberries or raspberries.
+If you need a sugar fix, snack on fruits such as strawberries or raspberries.

 These herbal remedies contain anti-inflammatory and antispasmodic compounds that experts believe can reduce the muscle contractions and swelling associated with menstrual pain.

 |Herb or supplement||Dosage||Does it work?|